RainbowMiner/RainbowMiner/README.md

 <details><summary>Mining4peopleSolo</summary> https://www.mining4people.com/ no auto-exchange, multiple coins for solo mining available, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>MiningDutch</summary> https://mining-dutch.nl/ auto-exchange and paymout in various currencies, username required.
 Mining by algorithm profitability</details>
 <details><summary>MiningDutchCoins</summary> https://mining-dutch.nl/ auto-exchange and paymout in various currencies, username required.
 Mining by coin profitability</details>
-<details><summary>MiningPoolHub</summary> https://miningpoolhub.com/ auto-exchange and paymout in BTC, username required.
-Parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm</details>
-<details><summary>MiningPooHubCoins</summary> https://miningpoolhub.com/ auto-exchange and paymout in BTC, username required.
-Allows for RainbowMiner to calculate and determine what is mined from all of the available coins (20xxx ports).</details>
 <details><summary>MiningRigRentals</summary> [https://www.miningrigrentals.com/](https://www.miningrigrentals.com/?ref=2598069) rent your complete rig to interested users in exchange for BTC, ETC, LTC or DASH.
 See extra section for more details</details>
 <details><summary>Mintpond</summary> https://mintpond.com/ if you are totally in Zcoin, then this pool might be the best choice.
 A separate wallet address is needed for XZC.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Molepool</summary> https://molepool.com/ no auto-exchange, a separate wallet address is needed for ETHW.
 Set in pools configuration or edit pools.config.txt</details>